quriosapien/meliorism/blog/about-kumar-gaurav.md

 | [Quizizz](https://quizizz.com)                     | 2022-2023 |

 :::tip PS: Q Factor
-Check for the companies I have worked with starting with Q 😄
+Check out the companies I’ve worked with that all start with "Q"! 😄
 :::

 ### Entrepreneur